 The 18th century building ‘Paviljoen Welgelegen’, the seat of the King’s commissioner of the province of Noord-Holland in Haarlem, stages every three months a contemporary art exhibition under the name Dreef exposities, produced by a guest-curator.
-In the spring of 2022 I will have the honour of making an exhibition.
+In the spring of 2022 HB Art Consultancy had the honour of making an exhibition.

-This theme of copying classical art has been the red threat in selecting artists for this project.
-However, the cycle of copying litterally is broken by the participating artists.
+This theme of copying classical art was the red threat in selecting artists for this project.
+However, the cycle of copying litterally was broken by the participating artists.
 Each in their own way they appropriate the classical idiom.
-On show are a selection of photographs, ceramics and sculpture.
+On show were a selection of photographs, ceramics and sculpture.

 Participating artists: Laurence Aëgerter, Ellen Boersma, Nicolas Dings, Carla van de Puttelaar and a Belgian/French designers collective consisting of Victor Ledure, Studio Joachim-Morineau, Marina Mankarios and Adèle Vivet.

 * David Hockney in Spring cannot be cancelled, Martin Gayford, Thames&Hudson, 2020